Radiergummi/vue-abstract-api/README.md

 # vue-abstract-api
-> This is a lean API connector for Vue.js (though there is no dependency: You can use this in any framework you'd like to).
+> This is a lean API connector for Vue.js (though there is no dependency on it: You can use this in any framework you'd like to).

 ## Features